AS-2K20/Angular-Project-Mom-s-Kitchen-Only-FrontEnd/README.md

 ![moms_kitch4_1](https://user-images.githubusercontent.com/66553883/98469179-1572f100-2204-11eb-9974-c8bd11f31ef7.png)

+## Demo:

+Since this is an Angular project, the application can't be run on GitHub IO pages.
+So I will host the project in Heroku platform and will update the link soon.

 ## Note:

 I developed this project when I was learning Angular JS framework.
 So I have given a Simple UI to the project and the project itself is simple and lucid.